Couchfriends/Controller-API/readme.md

 ## Sending data to players/server

 You can use the `.send()` function to send data to the server or (one or all) of you connected clients.
 Sending data must always be an json object.
-Following example of hosting a new game.
+This example will host a new game.

 ```javascript
     /**